-The at-risk portion of total compensation has the highest weighting at the most senior levels of management.
-Annual and certain equity-based incentive plan rewards are contingent upon the Corporation's financial and operational performance and are therefore at-risk.
+The at-risk portion of total compensation varies by role and executive level, but has the highest weighting at the most senior levels of management.
+CTI awards and certain equity-based incentive plan awards are contingent upon the Corporation's financial and operational performance and are therefore at-risk.
 With a significant portion of total target direct compensation delivered through variable compensation, the Corporation intends to continue to align NEO compensation with shareholder interests.
-The relative weighting of the compensation elements for the CEO and the other NEOs (average) for 2016 is set forth below.
+The relative weighting of the compensation elements for the CEO and the other NEOs (average) for 2017 is set forth below.